awaisrauf/salman-h-khan.github.io/index.md

 # News!

+* My paper on change detection has been accepted by IEEE TGRS.
+[May'17]
 * One paper accepted in IJCAI 2017, Melbourne, Australia.
 [Apr'17]
 * One paper accepted in CVPR 2017, Hawaii, USA.
 [Mar'17]
 * Our paper on image-set classification has been accepted by IJCV, Springer [Feb'17]